 It’s calm, say less.

-Businesses are like universes.
-As the owner, your M.O. is to keep the ecosystem running while actively observing its patterns (good and bad), creating and documenting processes, and ultimately making each facet reliable, predictable, and repeatable.
+Businesses are ecosystems.
+As the owner, you keep the plants from dying while creating and documenting processes, and ultimately making each facet reliable, predictable, and repeatable.

-Slowly, you amass a WIP bible for running your universe.
-You’ve narrowed in on the secret sauce, but it’s now documented.
-In fact, in many cases, the secret sauce is its predictability.
+Slowly, you amass a WIP bible for running your specific ecosystem.
+You’ve found your secret sauce, but instead of it being your head, it’s documented.
+In fact, according to Ray, the secret sauce is its predictability, enabled by the systems.
 At this point, you can replace yourself, department by department.
 This is a big deal; most businesses never get here.

-Thanks to the system, you won’t need 10x performers.
-Instead, you seek go-getting systems-deprived disciples.
+Thanks to the system, you no longer need 10x performers.
+Instead, you need go-getter systems-deprived disciples.

-Eventually, you free yourself of all day-to-day operations in favour of finessing the system.
-Of course, it’s never really finished, but the system-as-a-culture is key.
+Eventually, you’re free of day-to-day operations.
+You can now double down on finessing the system.
+Ideating, implementing, reviewing and iterating.
+It never truly finishes, but that’s ok.
+System-as-a-culture is key.
 This doesn’t rule out innovation; in fact, the system allows for pragmatic cycles of strategy, prototyping, evaluation, iteration, and documentation.

 In fact, due to the creative problem-solving and scenario-based nature of studio work, without systems, teams will naturally adopt new approaches or techniques as needed.